All languages of the world suck. If you require people to declare variables

 closely at Go.
 Many people who oppose OOP claim that it mashes together many

-separate feature, such as typing, capability of being instantiated,
+separate features, such as typing, capability of being instantiated,

 and polymorphism which belong as separate features in the language, but